pelican-eggs/games-steamcmd/satisfactory/README.md

 ### Egg Capabilities

-- Configuration of the Server Query, Beacon, and Game ports.
+- Configuration of the Game port.
 - Configurable to automatically check for server updates on start via SteamCMD.
 Forcing validation is also configurable.
 - *[Experimental]* Max player configuration.
-- Autosave amount and interval configuration.
 - Disable crash reporting if desired.
-- Disable seasonal events if desired.
 - ...and other advanced networking and server branch configurable settings.

 ___